Q&A with Julien

-A.When I started at Radiall in 2010, I was a General Study Manager, responsible for Advanced Research subjects.
+A.When I started at Radiall in 2010, I was in charge of the General Research department, responsible for advanced research topics.
 The team included a few engineers and the IP manager.
 I had the pleasure of joining my current team later on; it was a new team within the R&D and LCE (Central Test Laboratory) teams that we decided to call Research & Technology (R&T).

 Q.Can you tell us more about your current role?

-A.Currently, I am the Group Research and Technology Director at Radiall.
-I coordinate the Special Processes, Advanced Materials, RF & Microwave, Mechanical Simulation and Photonic teams for the Business Design Office.
-I also support our subsidiaries.
-We manage exploratory projects in order to boost technological innovation.
+A.Currently, I am the Director of Research and Technology for the Radiall Group.
+I coordinate the Special Processes R&T, Advanced Materials R&T, RF and Microwave R&T, Mechanical Simulation R&T and Photonics R&T teams in support of R&D and the Business Units.
+We also provide support to our subsidiaries.
+We manage pathfinder projects to stimulate technological innovation.

 I have other roles as well.
 I take care of Radiall’s Technological Expertise sector and Research Tax Credit.
 I managed the Radiall and CEA Leti joint lab for three years, and I am an Imagine Bigger Imagine Blue ambassador.
-I also manage Radiall’s Green Road Map in an effort to preserve the planet.
+I also manage Radiall’s environmental roadmap in an effort to preserve the planet.